AlsoMeParth/CIFAR-10-CLASSIFICATION-Custom-CNN-vs.-Transfer-Learning-MobileNetV2-/README.md

 # Install core dependencies
 pip install tensorflow keras matplotlib numpy Pillow

+# Ensure Git LFS is installed
+git lfs install
 ```

 ---

 ## 📸 Using Your Own Images for Prediction

-You can test your own images with the pretrained models provided in this repository.
+You can test your own images with the pretrained models provided in this repository (tracked via Git LFS).

 ### 1. Load the Saved Models